 2) Adjust your mindset.

-Many of us likely need to adjust our mindset when we engage in social media.
+Many of us need to adjust our mindset when we use social media.
 We need to remember that we are being social with people.
 We can get in the zone and think it’s all about entertainment.
 But these are people, people that we should be loving.

 The application of this mindset adjustment may involve slowing down your scrolling to encourage, pray for, or reach out to certain people.
 Picture all of these people who are posting in front of you.
 Realize this is their heart on a screen.
 When you simply do that, you will more naturally keep from becoming calloused.

 No, you can’t help everyone.
 Nor should you.
 But there are times when you should help someone.
 As Christians, we are in the people business.
 We are called to meet people’s needs and help carry their burdens (Gal.
 6:2).
 We can’t let the reality that “we can’t meet everyone’s needs” stop us from meeting anyone’s needs.